 About the Author:

 My name is Paty Lewis a Financial Adviser at Zinu Credit Repair.
-It is a legitimate credit repair services in US.
+It is a legitimate credit repair agency in US.
 That offers a free credit repair consultation, which includes a complete review of your FREE credit report summary and score.
 If you are looking for the best credit repair company in your area.
-Please contact me.
+Reach me out.

 We at Zinu Credit Repair challenge inaccurate and unfair items in your credit report.

 Bad credit usually comes from late or missed payments on bills like credit cards or mortgages.